The era of gargantuan data

 Laher suggests combining consumer data with supply chain data and exploring data in new ways for fresh insights.
 “It’s important to point out that the data piece for retailers goes beyond the consumer side.
-The entire supply chain can help with supply and demand planning for the future.
+The entire supply chain can help with demand planning for the future.
 When you can use analytics to look forward, the whole paradigm is enhanced compared to making assumptions about the past or operating without data.”

 The Promised Land for retailers, according to Laher, is when you can get to the union of supplier and customer data, and understand them concurrently.
 “The goal is to use retail analytics to understand consumers, understand their preferences, and understand it specific to what that means to your brand.
 This is a big challenge for Brooks Brothers, as it is for everyone.”

 Eric Singleton, Chico’s Chief Information Officer, agrees that the data onslaught is both a challenge and an opportunity for retailers.
 “We have a lot of data at Chico’s.
 About a year and a half ago, we really kicked it up in terms of mining that data for information.
 We did an amazing job in 2014 but have a long way to go.”

 What do early successes look like for Chico’s?
 “We understand the data we have, and we have worked hard to convert that into usable and applicable info to give us customer insight.
 We are pushing it out to our associates in the store via table touch apps and interactive screens.”